What will the average number of measles cases be during Trump's term?

 Contract Snapshot

-This Kalshi market asks what the average number of measles cases will be during Donald Trump's presidential term.
+This Kalshi market concerns the average number of measles cases during Donald Trump's presidential term.
 The market is scheduled to resolve by 2025.
-The provided content does not specify the precise conditions that would trigger a YES or NO resolution, nor does it list any special settlement conditions.
+The provided text does not specify the exact conditions for a YES or NO resolution, nor any special settlement conditions.

 Available Contracts